 Initially, 1 L of crystalloid is given rapidly.
 Most patients require a minimum of 30 mL/kg in the first 4 to 6 hours.
 However, the goal of therapy is not to administer a specific volume of fluid but to achieve tissue reperfusion without causing pulmonary edema due to fluid overload.

-Estimates of successful reperfusion include ScvO2 and lactate clearance (ie, percent change in serum lactate levels).
+Estimates of successful reperfusion include ScvO2 and lactate clearance (ie, percent change in serum lactate levels over 6 to 8 hours).
 Target ScvO2 is ≥ 70%.
 Lactate clearance target is 10 to 20%.
 Risk of pulmonary edema can be controlled by optimizing preload; fluids should be given until CVP reaches 8 mm Hg (10 cm water) or PAOP reaches 12 to 15 mm Hg; however, patients on mechanical ventilation may require higher CVP levels.
 The quantity of fluid required often far exceeds the normal blood volume and may reach 10 L over 4 to 12 hours.
 PAOP or echocardiography can identify limitations in left ventricular function and incipient pulmonary edema due to fluid overload.
+Point-of-care ultrasound can also be used to assess volume status, including inferior vena cava (IVC) distention or collapsibility, cardiac function, and presence of pulmonary edema.

 If a patient with septic shock remains hypotensive after CVP or PAOP has been raised to target levels, norepinephrine (highly individualized dosing) or vasopressin (up to 0.03 units/minute) may be given to increase mean blood pressure (BP) to at least 65 mm Hg.
 Epinephrine may be added if a second medication is needed.
-However, vasoconstriction caused by higher doses of these drugs may cause organ hypoperfusion and acidosis.
+However, vasoconstriction caused by higher doses of these medications may cause organ hypoperfusion and acidosis.

 Oxygen is given by mask or nasal prongs.
 Tracheal intubation and mechanical ventilation may be needed subsequently for respiratory failure (see Mechanical ventilation in ARDS Mechanical ventilation in ARDS Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
 Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more ).